AStefankiv/writing/what_happens_when_you_google_something.md

 ### 5. **Ranking** — Algorithms evaluate hundreds of page signals (quality, backlinks, freshness) to rank results; a librarian picks the best books for the library visitor's question.
 ### 6. **Serving** — The most relevant results are returned to your query, like the librarian handling you the most useful book with a sticky note pointing to the right chapter.

-If you feel it’s necessary, copy the wording from the original infographic into this section and add more context, backlinks, sources, and information.
-You can also use this as an opportunity to help the post rank, as search engines can crawl the text in the body of a blog post.

 ## Final Thoughts

 Understanding how Google Search works isn't just trivia—it's practical power.
 If you run a business, knowing that Google only shows indexed and relevant results can help you improve your SEO strategy.
 And even if you're just curious, next time you type a query, you'll know the invisible steps behind the scenes.